angadtewari09/Tic-Tac-Toe-X-O/README.md

 # Tic-Tac-Toe-X-O
-The command line version of TIC TAC TOE game using python
+The command line version of TIC TAC TOE game using Python.
+This is made just to practice the use of user-defined functions in Python.